UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 We can see that the CO2 emission data were missing for Bolivia, Puerto Rico, United States, and Venezuela.

-We can query the CO2 emission data to check if there are records contain these names.
+We can query the CO2 emission data to check if there are records containing these names.

 Note we can split a long string by adding a backslash `\` (it's called a line continuation character) at the end of each line.
 The string will continue on the next line as if it were a single line.